Reichman University promotes accessibility.

 Ms. Daphne Ingram, Administrative Coordinator at the Lea and Naftali Ben-Yehuda Accessibility and Study Skills Center

-An accessible contact form is available on the IDC website.
+An accessible contact form is available on the Reichman University (IDC) website.

 Open door to students, by appointment.